 Keyword Tool Dominator is one free tool you can use to identify popular keyword phrases being searched on eBay. eBay also has its own search engine that determines search results ordering based on a specific algorithm of ranking factors.
 By following eBay’s title and description guidelines, you can improve your product rankings, helping your items be seen by more shoppers.
 The better you are at matching your target keywords to how people search, the more likely you are to be found for relevant searches.

 |“Women’s dress”||“Banana Republic women’s dress large”|

 3. Create a Compelling Product Title

 The title of your listing should contain (in this order) the brand, size, and clothing type.
-(In any clothing category, brand names should be part of your keyword strategy, as these are key attributes of apparel listings.)
+As a sidenote- in any clothing category, brand names should be part of your keyword strategy, as these are key attributes of apparel listings.

-If the product still has its original tags, indicate this in your listing by describing it as “new with tags” or using the abbreviation “NWT.”
-If your budget allows, you might even consider adding a subtitle to your listing.
+If the product still has its original tags, indicate this in your listing by describing it as “New With Tags” or using the abbreviation “NWT.”
+If budget allows, you might even consider adding a subtitle to your listing.
 If you choose to sell non-new clothing, include captivating adjectives in your listing like “Vintage,” “Great Condition,” “Lightly Worn,” or “Classic Style.”

 Stylistically, remember that a clear and concise title will go a long way.
-Try to keep your title to 80 characters or less, using correct grammar, capitalization, and spelling throughout.
+Try to keep your title to 80 characters or less, and use correct grammar, capitalization, and spelling throughout.

 |OK Title||Improved Title|